squidieee/literature_notes/spatialPerception-notes.md

 Stefanucci2015

 Same study as above but with stereo: stereo can reduce the effect of smaller real objects.

+## Phenomenal regression to the real object in physical and virtual worlds

+Kevin Elner 2016

+This paper proposed to use a metric called TR ratio to evaluate the spatial quality of virtual environment.
+TR ratio (Thouless ratio) is presented initially by Thouless as a systematic perceptual overestimation made by test subjects when trying to adjust the perspective size of near object to match the perspective size of far object, phrased as the "phenomenal regression to the real object".
+In the task, they asked participants to adjust the size of a close object to match the perspective size of a far object.
+The close object is rendered virtually and physically (as two display conditions).
+They then used TR ratio to see whether there is any difference on TR between the virtual and physical condition.
+They did not find significant difference between display conditions.
+But the correlation between physical and virtual is significant and high to show the consistent performance between the virtual and real world.
+TR ratio is quite interesting as it shows the tendency that human subjects tend to report a value between the perspective and actual property (not just size, but also color, intensity etc).
+This may be a related study to the my assumptions on the "on-screen cue" as well as the underestimation of the size.

 ## Perceiving Layout and Knowing Distances: The integration, relative potency, and Contextual Use of Different Information about Depth